Retail Customer Service

 Retail Customer Service in the Online Shopping Age

 Retail customer service has changed for many in the age of online shopping.
-Due to a lack of training on all fronts, retail associates have brought their online shopping habits onto retail sales floors with disastrous effect.
+Due to a lack of training on all fronts, retail associates have brought their online shopping habits onto retail sales floors with disastrous effects.

 But new employees need to know both the do's and the don'ts and be broken of all the bad habits they’ve learned from rotten retailers who simply ask Can I help you find something? or Do you have a budget? or Anything else?

-And let’s face it, you can only control what you can control.
+And let’s face it; you can only control what you can control.
 While it is tempting to chase every technological innovation and devote spending to the flash, the most important investment you can make is in your employees.
 After all, they are a fixed cost that, managed properly, can make your Marketing, Operations, HR, and CFO jobs much easier.
-And more importantly are the key to keeping loyal customers and minimizing angry customers in your stores.
+And more importantly, are the key to keeping loyal customers and minimizing angry customers in your stores.

-The question is how to scale that training across all locations, shifts, and abilities?
-Online retail sales training can be implemented for a fraction of the cost of a dedicated in-store trainer with greater ease and realtime reporting.
+The question is how to scale that training across all locations, shifts, and abilities.
+Online retail sales training can be implemented for a fraction of the cost of a dedicated in-store trainer with greater ease and real-time reporting.

 You’re reading this because you are dissatisfied with your profit margins and probably your employees.
 You’re looking to do better.
-You’re in a battle for your very existence, and it is up to you to create a more attractive option for shoppers making the trek into your brick and mortar store rather than shopping online.
+You’re in a battle for your very existence, and it is up to you to create a more attractive option for shoppers making the trek into your brick-and-mortar store rather than shopping online.

 Do you know what makes a good display?